Monday, 22 December 2025

 Once the coal is crackling and hissing in the hearth, I’ll phone my family back in London, and chat to my nieces, sister, brother and parents as the phone is passed around their living room.
 Once again, I’ll reassure my folks that I am fine and happy.

 Time to have a little snifter.
-Crack open the Jameson 12, feel the dark chewy whiskey flowing all over my far-flung bodily extremities, warming my heart while cheering my soul.
+Crack open the Jameson 12, feel the dark chewy whiskey flowing all over my far-flung bodily bits, warming my heart while cheering my soul.

 Now it really feels like Christmas: time to play some music.
-I’m partial to the Vienna Boys Choir on Christmas morning (and they speak very highly of me too!), but I might just be tempted by my very dodgy ‘The Chieftains - The Bells of Dublin’ Christmas album.
+I’m partial to the Vienna Boys Choir on Christmas morning (I hear they speak very highly of me), but I might just be tempted by ‘The Chieftains - The Bells of Dublin’ Christmas album.

 Shocking behaviour.